mcclure/lovr-ent/README.md

 When you create a layout manager object, one of the allowed constructor parameters is `pass=sometable`.
 When the layout manager does layout, for each object it lays out, it will take every field in `sometable` and set those same fields on the table.
 If you want, in an Ent subclass you make, to do something with the passed parameters other than just setting them, overload `layoutPass()`.

 There's a class in `ui2` named `SwapEnt`.
 This class adds one additional helper method to Ent, `swap(otherEnt)`.
 This method causes the `swap()`ed ent to `die()`, then queue `otherEnt` for birth on the next frame.
 What is this for?
 Well, probably, if you're making debug/test UI screens, you won't have just one UI screen.
 You probably have several screens and some kind of top level main menu linking them all.
 So when you write the Ent that allocates and lays out all your ButtonEnts, have it inherit from `SwapEnt`, and then you can easily swap to another screen by creating it and calling `Swap{}` or just close by calling `swap()` with nil.
+(The modelView app is a good example of how to build a multiscreen application this way.)